Buddy Baumann (baseball): Baltimore Orioles

 On March 2, 2022, Baumann came out of retirement to sign a minor league contract with the Baltimore Orioles.
 Baumann was released by the Orioles on April 6, before he made an appearance for the organization.

 Lincoln Saltdogs

 On April 18, 2022, Baumann signed with the Lincoln Saltdogs of the American Association of Professional Baseball.
-In 2022, Baumann recorded a 1–1 record and 2.03 ERA in 5 appearances with the Saltdogs.
+In a May 28 start against the Winnipeg Goldeyes, Baumann set the Lincoln single–game franchise record for strikeouts, punching out 15 in the appearance.
+He was named the Pitcher of the Week following the performance.
+In 5 appearances for the Saltdogs, Baumann recorded a 1–1 record and 2.03 ERA with 40 strikeouts in 26 2/3 innings pitched.

 Acereros de Monclova

 On June 12, 2022, Baumann signed with the Acereros de Monclova of the Mexican League.
+In 8 starts, Baumann went 3–1 with a 3.72 ERA and 30 strikeouts across 36 1/3 innings of work.

 Wei Chuan Dragons

 On September 19, 2022, Baumann signed with the Wei Chuan Dragons of the Chinese Professional Baseball League.
+He became a free agent following the 2022 season, having made only one appearance for the Dragons.

 Coaching career

 In 2020, Baumann served as the pitching coach for the Arizona Complex League Angels of the Los Angeles Angels organization.
 Baumann reprised the role for the 2021 season.

 Pitching style

 Baumann has five pitches: a four-seam fastball that tops off at 92 mph, cutter which hovers around 81 mph, a two-seam fastball around 81 mph, a changeup hovering at 82 mph, and a slider that is around 86 mph.